PeqNP/ays-docs/content/library/what-is-a-node-relationship.md

 # Node Relationships

-Nodes relationshiops are logically grouped by children, dependents, and their dependencies.
+Node relationships are the logical groupings of parent and children nodes, and the dependent relationships between nodes.

 Parent / child relationships are a typical [Tree data structure](https://en.wikipedia.org/wiki/Tree_(data_structure)).

-Dependecies and dependents allow a node to define which services, assets, etc. it depends on.
+Dependent relationships are defined by a node A depending on another node B for its operation.
 Imagine you are building a retail app that sells shoes.
 Your app may depend on a "Product" service, which gives you SKU level detail about your shoes, and a "Checkout" service which allows you to purchase a pair of shoes.

 The following graph shows the relationship between your "iOS" retail app and the services it depends on.